rebelsky/sams-assorted-musings-reflections/questions-2017-06-01.md

 Given that Senior Showcase is at the high school Friday night and youngest's birthday is Sunday, when will I see alumni?
 [3]

+What should I say when alums say, "It's clear that you need more faculty.
+What can I do to help?"?

+Should that question have had two question marks?
+Why or why not?

 How much time do I have to write musings after watching _Wonder Woman_ with my family?
 [4]

+Is that the only question to which I know the answer?
+[5]

 ---